Deployment Safeguards

 Aws support automatic scaling for SageMaker endpoints.
 We can set up auto-scaling policies based on metrics such as CPU utilization, memory utilization, or custom metrics.
 We can use CloudWatch to monitor these metrics and trigger scaling actions.
 This allows the endpoint to automatically scale up or down based on the incoming traffic and resource utilization, ensuring that the endpoint can handle varying workloads efficiently while optimizing costs.
 We need always load and test the configuration of auto-scaling to make sure it works as expected.

 SageMaker automatically attempts to distribute instances across availability zones but we need to has more than one instance to make this happen.
-So it is recommended to have multiple instances for each production endpoint and if we ahve VPC, we need to have at least two subnets in different availability zones to ensure high availability and fault tolerance.
+So it is recommended to have multiple instances for each production endpoint and if we have VPC, we need to have at least two subnets in different availability zones to ensure high availability and fault tolerance.

 Model Deployment